azu/react-fetch-no-cache/README.md

 > React's `fetch()` without caching

-This is a simple wrapper around the `fetch` API for React/Next.js.
+This is a simple wrapper around the `fetch()` function for React/Next.js.
-The library provide a `fetch` function that prevents caching by React/Next.js.
+The library provide a `fetch()` function that prevents caching by React/Next.js.

 ## How it works